 Real devices, on the one hand, come with great value and benefits but also with their own set of costs.
-Simulators and emulators are also beneficial and can deliver unique value to both developers and testers, but also have drawbacks.
+Mobile simulators and emulators are also beneficial and can deliver unique value to both developers and testers, but also have drawbacks.

 Keep reading to learn about simulators vs. emulators and real devices.
+Understand the key differences between emulators and simulators.
 And learn when to use each for testing apps.

 An emulator is a desktop app that completely virtualizes all aspects of a real device, including both the hardware and OS.
 Simulators don’t mimic the hardware or OS.
 They allow the user to validate application flows, but not in a true production environment.

 Simulators and emulators are ideal for testing early in the dev cycle.
 Emulators are best for testing external behavior, and simulators for internal behavior.

 For example, use emulators for testing calculations and transactions, and simulators for internal hardware and firmware tests.

 Real device testing is the most reliable and is best for usability and performance testing.
 You can also apply real user conditions for more realistic testing.

 Simulators and emulators are both virtual devices.
 Both solutions virtualize mobile devices and offer a number of advantages for testing mobile applications.

 Simulators and emulators can virtualize a large variety of devices and operating system permutations.
 This capability allows users to validate very easily on multiple platforms as well on cases requiring specific device/OS combinations.
 In addition, there are platforms that are only supported (for development and testing purposes), as of now, through virtual devices.